Best Time To Visit Bulgaria: Weather, Seasons & Festivals By Month

 Things to do in Sofia - Wander the streets

 In Bulgaria, you’ll get it all, from freezing winters to warm summers.
-Bulgarian climate is divided into two regions, with the north having a continental climate and the south a Mediterranean climate.
+Bulgaria’s climate is often described as two broad zones: a temperate continental climate in the north and a stronger Mediterranean influence in the south.

 Bulgaria has four specific seasons: summer, autumn, winter, and spring.

 While Bulgaria is generally sunny with 2,200 to 2,500 hours of annual sunlight, it can rain year-round, and thunderstorms are common in summer.
-In winter, they have heavy snowfall from December to March.
+In winter, heavy snowfall is common from December to March, especially in the mountains.

 The temperatures in the mountains and southern coastal regions are different because of the terrain.

-Summer: Bulgaria is a popular tourist destination in summer due to all of the outdoor activities, beaches, and historical sights.
-The summers have long, hot, and dry days from June to August.
+Summer: Bulgaria is a popular tourist destination for its outdoor activities, beaches, and historical sights.
+Summer typically brings long, hot days from June to August, with occasional thunderstorms.

 Winter: Heavy winter snowfall covers Bulgaria, attracting winter tourism for skiing.
 The coastal resorts close for the winter season, and the ski resorts open.
-The winter temperatures from December to February have an average of 32°F/0°C.
+The winter temperatures from December to February average 32°F/0°C.

 Spring: Spring has pleasant temperatures, with the Mediterranean climate influence seen along the coast.